plone/volto/docs/source/development/add-ons/troubleshoot-transpilation.md

 module.exports = { modifyWebpackConfig: customModifyWebpackConfig, plugins };
 ```

-First we need some setup to get the webpack configuration from Volto's configuration.
+First you need some setup to get the webpack configuration from Volto's configuration.
-Once we have that, we need to resolve the path to the desired add-ons and push it
+Once you have that, you need to resolve the path to the desired add-ons, and push it into the Babel loader include list.
-into the Babel loader include list.
 After this, the add-ons will load correctly.